aave-starknet-project/aave-starknet-bridge/README.md

 - The L1 bridge receives the bridging message and claims the rewards amount to self by calling `claimRewards` on the `IncentivesController` contract.
 - The rewards are then transferred to the L1 recipient.

-## Proxies

-All calls made to the following contracts will be handled by a proxy who delegates the calls to the available implementation of these contracts.

-- Token bridge on L2
-- `static_a_token`s on L2
-- Token bridge on L1
-- `rewAAVE` token on L2

-## Governance

-- `static_a_token`s are controlled by the `bridge`
-- `rewAAVE` token is owned by the `bridge`

 ## Installation